webignition/robots-txt-file/README.md

 Let's say we're an automated web frontend testing service and we need to find a site's sitemap.xml to find a list of URLs that need testing.
-We know the site's domain and we know where to look for the robots.txt file and we know that this might specify the location of the sitemap.file file.
+We know the site's domain and we know where to look for the robots.txt file and we know that this might specify the location of the sitemap.xml file.

 ```php
 <?php